 The Appeal Process: Step-by-Step

-- File a Lawsuit (Klage) if Remonstrance Fails
+- File a Lawsuit (Klage) Directly

-- If the remonstrance is denied, the next step is to file a legal appeal with the Administrative Court (Verwaltungsgericht) in Berlin.
+- Within one month of receiving the rejection letter, the applicant must file a legal appeal with the Administrative Court (Verwaltungsgericht) in Berlin.

 Requirements for a Successful Appeal